Adding a new SIEM connecter

 Configuration is complete.

-If the SIEM endpoint becomes unavailable after the configuration, Coro retries the connection in two hours.
-If the SIEM endpoint remains unavailable after this, Coro displays a message in the Messages section of the Coro Actionboard:
+If the SIEM endpoint device is unavailable after the configuration, Coro retries the connection after two hours.
+If the device remains unavailable, Coro displays a message in the Messages section of the Actionboard:

-If the SIEM service is not connected, Coro displays a Disconnected status:
+If the SIEM service is not connected, Coro displays Disconnected:

 note